Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: Abstract

 \section{Abstract}

 Gravitational lensing in the weak field limit, quasinormal spectra, and gray-body factors are investigated in the Reissner-Nordstr\"om spacetime corrected by bounce parameters.
 Using the Gauss-Bonnet theorem, we analyze the effects of bounce corrections to the weak gravitational deflection angle and find that the divergence of the deflection angle can be suppressed by a bounce correction in the Reissner-Nordstr\"om spacetime.
 We also notice that the bounce correction plays the same role as the Morse potential in the deflection angle.
-Moreover, we derive the perturbation equations with the spin-dependent Regge-Wheeler potential and discuss the quasinormal spectral stability.
-We observe that the quasinormal spectra decrease for both the massless scalar and electromagnetic field perturbations.
-We further study the transmission probability of particles scattered by the Regge-Wheeler potential and reveal that the bounce correction introduced into the Reissner-Nordstr\"om spacetime increases the gray-body factors of perturbation fields.
+Moreover, we derive the perturbation equations with spin-dependent effective potentials and discuss the quasinormal spectral stability.
+We observe that the quasinormal spectra have the same behavior in large bounce parameters for different multiple numbers and they decrease significantly if the bounce parameter is much bigger than the charge.
+We further study the transmission probability of particles scattered by the effective potentials and reveal that the bounce correction introduced into the Reissner-Nordstr\"om spacetime increases the gray-body factors of perturbation fields.